clara-j/media_cleaner/README.md

 filename: media_cleaner_config.py

 * server_url='http://server:8096' - Server url for Emby server
-* user_key='XXXXXXXXXXX'  - UserID of the user that script check watched status for
-* not_played_age=100  - How many days since last watched date
 * admin_username='UserName'  - Username for Admin user with access to delete files
-* admin_password_sha1='YYYYYYYYYYYYY'  - SHA1 hashed password value
+* access_token='ZZZZZZZZZZZZZ' - Token used to verify admin user actions
+* user_key='YYYYYYYYYYYYY'  - UserID of the user that script check watched status for
+* DEBUG=0 - Display extra info to screen for debuging
+* not_played_age_movie=100  - How many days to keep a watched movie before deleting
+* not_played_age_episode=100  - How many days to keep a watched episode before deleting
+* not_played_age_video=100  - How many days to keep a watched video before deleting
+* not_played_age_trailer=100  - How many days to keep a watched trailer before deleting
 * remove_files=0  - 0 means trial run, no delete.
 1 means remove files
-* video_action='delete' - Delete video type files like home video library category
-* movie_action='delete' - Delete movie type files
-* episode_action='delete' - Delete TV type file
-* DEBUG=1 - Display extra info to screen for debuging
+* ignore_favorites_movie=1 - Ignore movies that have been marked as favorite
+* ignore_favorites_episode=1 - Ignore episodes that have been marked as favorite
-* ignore_favorites=1 - Ignore videos that have been marked as favorite
+* ignore_favorites_video=1 - Ignore videos that have been marked as favorite
+* ignore_favorites_trailer=1 - Ignore trailers that have been marked as favorite

 # Usage
 Make media_cleaner.py executable and run ./media_cleaner.py.
 If no conifg file is found it will prompt you to create one.
 Once done you can run the script again to view files that will be deleted